A complete application includes:

 Dr. Ellen Greenwald, Practicum Training Coordinator via email email@example.com (preferred) or you may send a fax to 972-883-6413.

-The UT Dallas Student Counseling Center offers practicum training for graduate students in counseling and clinical psychology.
-The Practicum Program comprises two semesters, beginning in August and concluding in May.
+The UT Dallas Student Counseling Center offers practicum training for current graduate students majoring in counseling or clinical psychology.
+The Practicum Program comprises two semesters, beginning in August and concluding in May (Fall & Spring semesters, consecutively).

 The UT Dallas Student Counseling Center is committed to intensive supervision and to the furthering of trainees' personal and professional growth.
 The training curriculum follows a developmental model that is specialized to the needs of each trainee.
 In general, areas of focus for training will include clinical and case conceptualization skills, note and reporting writing, diversity competency, case presentations, multidisciplinary collaboration, professional identity development, and enhancing self-awareness as a therapist.